 OR "In Vitro Techniques"[Mesh] OR "Cell Culture Techniques"[Mesh] OR "animal model"[Title/Abstract] OR "laboratory study"[Title/Abstract] OR "cell line"[Title/Abstract]))'

 All PubMed Abstracts were downloaded and further processed with the R package miRetrieve.
 In detail the packages functions `subset_research()` and `extract_mir_df()` were used to extract miRNA names from abstracts of research articles only.
 Abstracts from other article types such as Review or Letter were dropped.
 The threshold argument for how often a miRNA must be mentioned in an abstract to be extracted was set to 1.
 Ultimately, abstracts not containing any miRNA names were dropped.
-To see how many abstracts were retrieved and filtered in the following, see Supplementary Table S2.
+To see how many abstracts were retrieved and filtered in the following, see Additional file 3: Table 2.
 Within the miRetrieve framework, a biomarker integer score was calculated for each abstract to indicate the potential use of specific miRNAs as biomarkers.
 This scoring was based on the presence of the following keywords: "circulating," "biomarker," "bio-marker," "extracellular vesicles," "exosomes," "exosomal," "diagnostic," "biological marker," "serum," and "plasma."
 The occurrence of these keywords within the abstracts helped assess the relevance of the miRNAs to the diseases in question.
 The calculated biomarker scores were then combined with the number of abstracts associated with a specific miRNA for each disease, thus weighting the a-priori miRNA value.
 This combined scoring approach allowed for a more nuanced evaluation of the miRNAs' potential significance in the context of the specific cardiovascular diseases being studied.

 Quantile Normalization